Hotz99/linux_kernel_module/README.md

     4. reads/writes the value

 ## `static` functions and variables
-    - `static foo()` limits the scope of the function to the file it is defined in
-    - `static foo_t foo` extends the lifetime of `foo` to the duration of the program
+    `static foo()` limits the scope of the function to the file it is defined in `static foo_t foo` extends the lifetime of `foo` to the duration of the program

 ## uintptr_t
-    - a variable of this type may hold a pointer to `void` or a `uint`
+    A variable of this type may hold a pointer to `void` or a `uint`.
-    - we use it to hold memory addresses, since these are simply **base 16 numeric values**, having a corresponding `uint` representation
+    We use it to hold memory addresses, since these are simply **base 16 numeric values**, having a corresponding `uint` representation.

 # Memory concepts

 # Virtual vs. Physical Addresses
-    virtual:
+    Virtual:
         - used by applications to access memory, located within the virtual address space provided by the operating system for each process
         - used in pointer arithmetic, memory allocation and accessing variables and data structures within a program

-    physical:
+    Physical:
         - actual addresses on the physical RAM chips
         - only the operating system and hardware deal directly with physical addresses

 # Base and limit addresses
-    Define the start and end of a memory region allocated to a given process
+    Define the start and end of a memory region allocated to a given process.